-Bangalore, my home, is a city in the Southern part of India.
+Bangalore, my home, is a city in the Southern part of India, in the state of Karnataka.
 There are plenty of things to do in and around Bangalore.
 It is a city of lakes and gardens and there are so many things to explore in the city.
 Even before I get into the one day itinerary, I would like to mention that one day to explore this beautiful city is less.

 PIN for later reference

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thank you for your support.